 Percy Waters’ influence on modern tattooing may be underestimated by some.
-Not only had he a huge impact with his flash designs, but he can also be considered the father of the modern tattoo machine.
+Not only he had a huge impact with his flash designs, but can also be considered the father of the modern tattoo machine.

 One-way ticket to Detroit